Designations Congruent with Things: Chapter 23

 You made a semi-personal vow, his brain reminds him.

 Semi-personal?
-Newt replies, with all the Gottliebian acidity he can bring to bear while keeping his admirably steady hands in a continuing state of rock-solid steadiness.
+Newt replies, with all the Gottliebian acidity he can bring to bear while keeping his admirably steady hands in a continuing state of (punk) rock solidity.
 He takes a look at his incision, pulling skin back with his forceps.
 This is delicate work, really, and not something he should be doing while answering phone calls from Mako, but Mako’s calls have decreased in frequency lately and, really, Newt should really, he should really just, he should really.

-“Answer,” he snaps at his phone, because he doesn’t exactly have a free hand at the moment.
+“Answer,” he snaps, because he doesn’t exactly have a free hand at the moment.
 “Speaker.”

-“Answer,” he shouts at it, with all the diction he can bring to bear.
-“Speaker.
+“Answer!” he shouts, with all the diction he can bring to bear.
+“Speaker!”

-“Hey Maks,” he says, looking intently at his hand and picking up the scalpel to extend the incision slightly on the medial side while making a real and profound and intense effort to make this normal, to be normal, because he is normal; this is normal for him and, also, normal for Mako.
+“Hey Maks.”
+He uses the scalpel to extend the incision just slightly on the medial side while making a real and profound and intense effort to make this normal, to be normal, because he is normal; this is normal for him and, also, normal for Mako.
 Talking on the phone.
 After weeks.
 They saved the world.
 In pieces, they did.
 He should probably keep talking.
 “Sorry I’ve missed all your calls.
-Full disclosure, this isn’t a great time for me, I kind of have a scalpel in my hand at the moment.
+Full disclosure, this isn’t a great time for me?
+I kind of have a scalpel in my hand at the moment.
 That’s misleading.
 Or rather, it’s accurate, but it really only gives you fifty percent of the picture.
-Look, the point is, I am holding a scalpel handle with my non-dominant hand and I have a (sterile) scalpel blade in my dominant hand.
+The point is, I’m holding a scalpel handle with my non-dominant hand and I have a (sterile) scalpel blade slicing into my dominant hand.
 Biohacking.
-It’s my new thing.
+It’s my new thing!
 I’m not killing myself or anything.
 That would be awkward.
 I wouldn’t have answered the phone if that were the case, so, er, don’t worry about that.
-How are you, though.
+How are you, though?
 I like the new hair.
 Lookin’ suave.
 Fierce.
 Fiercely suave.”

 “Yup,” Newt says pathetically.

-Newt winces as he angles the scalpel blade and uses its tip to make a delicate dissection of his tissue plane, just under his dermis.
-It’s looking good, feeling kind of outrageously painful, there are a lot of nerves in the hand it turns out, and it also turns out that doing this kind of thing to ones self just really wants to make one stop doing it immediately, but he has willpower and it’s helping him out that the kids are still really into this in a kind of hypnotized, justified, justice-y way.
+Newt winces as he angles the scalpel blade and uses its tip to make a delicate dissection of the tissue plane just under his dermis.
+It’s looking good, feeling kind of outrageously painful, there are a lot of nerves in the hand it turns out, and it also turns out that doing this kind of thing to oneself just really wants to make one stop doing it immediately, but he has willpower and it’s helping him out that the kids are still really into this in a kind of hypnotized, justified, justice-y way.
 This isn’t really news to him, per se, but experientially, as an ongoing phenomenon, it’s notable.
-He eyes the small, cylindrical, sterile RFID transmitter he ordered online and extends the cut just slightly—
+He eyes the small, cylindrical, sterile RFID transmitter he ordered online and extends the cut just slightly.

 Ugh, his motor control is so great right about now.